nizonrox/Hardstuck-bot/README.md

 # HardStuck Bot v3.1.1
-HardStuck is a Discord.js bot coded single handedly by Nizonrox; What a legend.
+HardStuck is a Discord.js bot coded single handedly by Nizonrox!
+What a legend!!!

 ### Current commands:
 * Create Name|Details